-LCH has policies and procedures that form the framework through which operational risk is managed throughout LCH.
+LCH has an Operational Risk Policy that provides the framework through which operational risk is managed throughout LCH.

 The Operational Risk policy clearly sets out the roles and responsibilities across first, second and third lines of defence for the identification, assessment, monitoring and management of operational risks.
-Regular control testing is undertaken by the teams in each clearing service (the first line of defence) and is reviewed by the Operational Risk team (the second line of defence).
+Regular control testing is undertaken by the teams in each clearing service (the first line of defence) and is reviewed by the Resilience Risk team (the second line of defence).